Sustainable investment objective

 Stewart Investors Worldwide Sustainability Fund

-Contributions are defined by the team as demonstrable contributions to any solution or pillar, either direct (directly attributable to products, services or practices provided by that company), enabling (supported or made possible by products or technologies provided by that company) or indirectly (companies that are involved in and around the solution).
-Indirect contributions are relevant for climate solutions only.
-More information is available on the manager’s website - stewartinvestors.com/all/sustainable-funds-group/introducing-portfolio-explorer/portfolio-explorer.
+Contributions are defined by the team as demonstrable contributions to any solution, either direct (directly attributable to products, services or practices provided by that company) or enabling (supported or made possible by products or technologies provided by that company).
+More information is available on the manager’s website - stewartinvestors.com/all/how-we-invest/our-approach/portfolio-explorer.

 Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.